 Matters falling within the remit of the Board of Directors (and therefore that cannot be delegated), in addition to those reserved to it by law, are set out in art.
-18 of the Company Bylaws; as regards specific matters indicated in the Bylaws, the Board of Directors must resolve with the presence and favourable vote of at least 9 directors.
+18 of the Company Bylaws; as regards specific matters indicated in the Bylaws, the Board of Directors must resolve with an increased quorum for constitution and deliberation which, considering the number of members of the current Board of Directors, is at least 8 directors.
 These matters include: (i) the approval and amendment of budgets and industrial plans, including detailed operating plans relating to investments, price lists as well as annual efficiency plans for the reduction of operating costs; (ii) the purchase or sale of equity investments, companies or business units, real estate rights and other fixed assets with a value of more than 5 million euros for each transaction (iii) the signing of new loan agreements or the taking on of new financial debts that result in an increase in the debt/equity ratio compared to that indicated in the industrial plan approved by the Board of Directors, or an increase in debt of more than 6 times the EBITDA (debt, equity and EBITDA as most recently disclosed to the market); (iv) the approval of "capex" or "opex" for a total accumulated value on an annual basis more than 10% higher than the amounts indicated in the approved industrial plans and budgets; (v) the approval of stock option plans or other incentive mechanisms for directors and/or managers with strategic responsibilities; (vi) the execution of transactions, or amendment of contracts, with related parties of the Company for an amount greater than 500,000 euros per individual transaction or related transactions, with the exclusion in any case, regardless of the amount, of the exercise, waiver or settlement of any proceedings (judicial or out-of-court) between the Company and related parties of the Company.